zoquero/sbench/README.md

 How to build:
 * `make`

-* copy executable and man page where needed
+How to install:
+* `sudo install -o root -g root -m 0755 ./sbench /usr/bin/`
+* `sudo install -o root -g root -m 0644 ./doc/sbench.1.gz /usr/share/man/man1/`

+## Open Build Service
+If you prefer you can install my already built packages available in [Open Build Service](http://software.opensuse.org/download.html?project=home%3Azoquero%3Asbench&package=sbench).

 ## Dependencies

-It just requires *libcurl*, but if it's a problem then you can easily strip the code removing functions like "*sbenchfuncs.c:httpGet*", you will just miss the bandwith througput tests.
+It just requires `libcurl`, but if it's a problem then you can easily strip the code removing functions like `sbenchfuncs.c:httpGet`, you will just miss the bandwith througput tests.

 ## Packages for dependencies on Ubuntu: